Bulli Bai: India app that put Muslim women up for sale is shut

 He also tweeted asking the federal government about the progress of the investigation into the Sulli Deals case.

-A 2018 Amnesty International report on online harassment in India showed that the more vocal a woman was, the more she was targeted - the scale of this increased for women from religious minorities and disadvantaged castes.
+A 2018 Amnesty International report on online harassment in India showed that the more vocal a woman was, the more likely she was to be targeted - the scale of this increased for women from religious minorities and disadvantaged castes.

+"It sent chills down my spine," one of the women whose name was on the Sulli Deals list told the BBC's Geeta Pandey at the time.

-Critics say the trolling against Muslim women has also worsened in recent years in India's polarised political climate.
+Critics say trolling against Muslim women has worsened in recent years in India's polarised political climate.

-"This targeted and planned attack is an attempt to take away the mic from the educated Muslim women who express their opinion and speak out against Islamophobia," Nazia Erum, author and former spokesperson of Amnesty in India, had told the BBC after the Sulli Deals incident.
+"This targeted and planned attack is an attempt to take away the mic from the educated Muslim women who express their opinion and speak out against Islamophobia," Nazia Erum, author and former spokesperson of Amnesty in India, told the BBC after the Sulli Deals story last summer.